-The data we collect provides information about the size of the Public Service workforce, how much was spent on contractors and consultants and the composition of the wider public sector.
+Size of the Public Service workforce, spend on contractors and consultants and the composition of the wider public sector.

-2023/24 is the first year in which some workforce data has been collected quarterly.
-This shows that FTEs peaked in the December 2023 quarter at 65,699 and have decreased by 3.3% (or 2,162 FTEs) since then, as shown in the table below.
-Although, some of this 6-monthly decrease is seasonal, our modelling, and the large size of the decrease and the number of redundancies suggests that agencies are implementing the Government’s savings intentions in advance of the financial impact of Budget 24.
+2023/24 was the first year in which some workforce data has been collected quarterly.
+This shows that FTEs peaked in the December 2023 quarter at 65,699 and have decreased by 4.6% (or 3,044 FTEs) since then, as shown in the table below.
+Although, some of this 18-month decrease is seasonal, our modelling, the large size of the decrease and the number of redundancies over this period suggests that this is more driven by agencies implementing the Government’s savings intentions.

 Quarter